Pacific Sun (song): Cover versions

-Flip & Fill version
+2004 version featuring Flip & Fill

-In 2004, producers Flip & Fill covered the track with vocals by Junior, who had also written new verses for the song.
-The new song, titled "Pacific Sun (Lullaby)", was released by All Around the World on 12" promo and the song appeared on the Clubland 6 compilation album.
+In 2004, producers Flip & Fill remixed the track with re-recorded vocals by Junior, who had also written new verses for the song.
+The updated version, titled "Pacific Sun (Lullaby)", was released by All Around the World on 12" promo and the song appeared on the Clubland 6 compilation album.
 The song is expected to appear on Flip & Fill's second album, which is yet to be released.